 The late arrival of Yongala in Townsville caused little immediate concern, although when three other ships that had been sheltering from the storm finally arrived, the alarm was raised.

 Yongala was posted as missing on 26 March.
 She was thought to have been lost on or about the 23 March.
-The Premier for Queensland, the Hon.
+The Premier of Queensland, the Hon.
 Digby Denham turned all the resources of the state over to the search, including the public service, the police force and shipping - which included seven search vessels.

 News of wreckage found washed up on beaches gradually trickled in - from Hinchinbrook Island to Bowen, but there was no sign of the vessel or of those on board.
 Hope had been abandoned by the following Wednesday after scores of vessels, including the Townsville Harbour Board's steam tug "Alert", had scoured the coast.
 Bits and pieces from the vessel, including the body of a racing horse called "Moonshine", were found.